 Once an hour, choose three quick stretches from these two lists:

 - Neckroll.
 Drop the chin to chest and breathe; slowly roll to left, right, back to center, then all the way around.

 - Chest-opener.
 Put hands behind your head, elbows out.
 Squeeze your shoulder blades together, pulling your elbows back.
 Hold for 10 seconds.

 - Leg wake-up.
 While sitting in a chair, stretch legs straight out and rotate ankles and feet.

-- Glute stretch: Cross legs by placing left ankle on top of right thigh.
-Lean down, bringing chest toward thigh.
+- Glute stretch: Cross legs by placing the left ankle on top of the right thigh.
+Lean down, bringing chest toward the thigh.
 Hold for 10 seconds.
-Repeat with other leg.
+Repeat with the other leg.

 - Hamstring stretch: Stand with knees straight.
 Bend over, bringing torso toward legs.

 - Ab stretch: Stand with arms overhead, arch back and lift chest up.
 Hold for 10 seconds.

 - Side stretch: Stand with feet more than hip distance apart.
 Place left hand on hip or upper thigh, right hand outstretched over your head.
 Bend to left, reaching with the right hand and hold.
 Switch sides.

 Always consult your healthcare practitioner before beginning a new exercise regime.